khosalan/gameProject/README.md

   Need to write the intro text
   Have to gain some images for the gameplay
   Need to write intro about the scenario to display when clicking the level

+Need to do
+ some kindof animation work for the story evalution part properly